Pierre-Augustin de Beaumarchais: Figaro plays

 Beaumarchais's Figaro plays are Le Barbier de Séville, Le Mariage de Figaro, and La Mère coupable.
 Figaro and Count Almaviva, the two characters Beaumarchais most likely conceived in his travels in Spain, are (with Rosine, later the Countess Almaviva) the only ones present in all three plays.
 They are indicative of the change in social attitudes before, during, and after the French Revolution.
 Prototypes of Almaviva and Rosine first appeared under the names Lindor and Pauline in the short and incomplete play Le Sacristain, in which Lindor disguises himself as a monk and music teacher in order to meet Pauline under the watchful eyes of her elderly husband.
 Beaumarchais wrote it around 1765 and dubbed it "an interlude, imitating the Spanish style."
-Naturally, this thinly veiled government criticism did not go without opposition.
+Naturally, the thinly veiled satirization of the aristocracy did not go without opposition.
 Upon first reading a manuscript of Beaumarchais's play, King Louis XVI stated that "this man mocks everything that must be respected in a government" and refused to let it be performed.

 To a lesser degree, the Figaro plays are semi-autobiographical.
 Don Guzman Brid'oison (Le Mariage) and Bégearss (La Mère) were caricatures of two of Beaumarchais's real-life adversaries, Goezman and Bergasse.
 The page Chérubin (Le Mariage) resembled the youthful Beaumarchais, who did contemplate suicide when his love was to marry another.
 Suzanne, the heroine of Le Mariage and La Mère, was modelled after Beaumarchais's third wife, Marie-Thérèse de Willer-Mawlaz.
 Meanwhile, some of the Count's monologues reflect on the playwright's remorse over his numerous sexual exploits.

 Le Barbier premiered in Paris in 1775.
 An English translation premiered in London a year later, and that was followed by performances in other European countries.

 The sequel, Le Mariage, was initially passed by the censor in 1781, but was soon banned from performance by Louis XVI after a private reading.
-Queen Marie-Antoinette lamented the ban, as did various influential members of her entourage.
+Queen Marie Antoinette lamented the ban, as did various influential members of her entourage.
 Nonetheless, the King was unhappy with the play's satire on the aristocracy and overruled the Queen's entreaties to allow its performance.
 Over the next three years, Beaumarchais gave many private readings of the play, as well as making revisions to try to pass the censor.
 The King finally relented and lifted the ban in 1784.
-The play premiered that year and was enormously popular even with aristocratic audiences.
+The play premiered that year and was enormously popular, even with aristocratic audiences.
 Mozart's opera based on the play, Le Nozze di Figaro premiered just two years later in Vienna.

-Beaumarchais's final play, La Mère, premiered in 1792 in Paris.
-In homage to the great French playwright Molière, Beaumarchais also dubbed La Mère "The Other Tartuffe".
+Beaumarchais's final play, La Mère coupable, premiered in 1792 in Paris.
+In homage to the great French playwright Molière, Beaumarchais also dubbed La Mère coupable "The Other Tartuffe".

-All three Figaro plays enjoyed great success, and are still frequently performed today in theatres and opera houses.
+All three Figaro plays enjoyed great success, and are still frequently performed today, as are Mozart's two operas.